Important

 up have a professional roofing company do the work and save

-stand on unfastened panels, and use safety gear to prevent
+stand on unfastened panels.
+Always use safety gear to prevent

 to measure roof pitch.